 - Ensure proper hydration.
 Drinking adequate water is key for promoting healthy circulation, keeping blood vessels and tissues healthy and pliable, and for preventing muscle cramps.

 - Eat a healthy diet, full of vitamins, minerals and macronutrients.
 There is not enough space here to say all that needs to be said about the importance of taking care of your body through the food you eat.
 However, there are lots of great nutrition resources out there.

 - Stretch out those muscles.
 Tight and constricted muscles prevent the healthy circulation of blood and lymphatic fluid through the legs.
 And tight muscles are more likely to ache and to cramp up.

-Of course, a qualified vein doctor will have more suggestions for easing and eliminating the discomfort of varicose veins.
-Using the results from a detailed examination and duplex ultrasound, they can tailor a varicose vein treatment plan for you, and have you sleeping comfortably through the night in very little time.
+Of course, a qualified vein doctor will have more suggestions for easing and eliminating the discomfort of your enlarged veins.
+Using the results from a detailed examination and duplex ultrasound, they can tailor treatment options for you, and have you sleeping comfortably through the night in very little time.